Hurray, businesses are reopening after a long Lockdown!

 In very severe cases, symptoms include haemorrhaging from the mouth, eyes and internally.
 There is rapid organ damage of liver and kidney failure within 10 days, leading to jaundice (these are the only cases that can properly be called Weil’s disease).
 Hospitalisation, followed by antibiotics and often dialysis, will be required if the patient is to survive.
 Recovery can take months.

 It will be a long time before I eat out again, and I shall check out the cleanliness in bars and restaurants before I put anything near my mouth!
+I shall also carry Wetwipes with me to give my glass, plate, cutlery, etc a quick Wipe!

 A long, hard sniff of the air is a good clue for a start.
 And do read the dates on your drinks.